FPFletcher/looker-custom-visualizations-picasso-project/README.md

    > </details>

 5. **Deploy and Use**
-   - Commit changes in Looker's IDE
+   - Commit changes in Looker's IDE and deploy to production
-   - Deploy to production
    - Access visualizations via the visualization picker (chart icon) in any Explore or Dashboard

 ---